dwightjack/vue-types/docs/guide/validators.md

 ### `oneOfType`

 Validates that a prop is an object that could be one of many types.
-Accepts JavaScript constructors, Vue.js props validation objects and `vue-types` validators objects.
+Accepts JavaScript constructors, Vue.js props validation objects and VueTypes validators objects.

 ```js
 export default {